Buffalo Sabres: Early years and the French Connection (1970–1981)

 After the 1973–74 season, which saw them miss the playoffs (as well as defenseman Tim Horton's death in a DUI-induced car accident), the Sabres did an odd moment at the 1974 NHL amateur draft.
-General manager Punch Imlach annoyed at the length of the draft decided to draft a fictitious Japanese player named Taro Tsujimoto.
-The pick was later invalidated.
+General manager Punch Imlach, annoyed at the length of the draft, decided to draft a fictitious Japanese player named Taro Tsujimoto; the pick was subsequently invalidated.
 That season, they tied for the best record in the NHL in the regular season.
 Buffalo advanced to the Stanley Cup Final for the first time in team history to play against the Philadelphia Flyers, a series which included the legendary Fog Game (game three of the series).
 Due to unusual heat in Buffalo in May 1975 and the lack of air conditioning in the Buffalo Memorial Auditorium, parts of the game were played in heavy fog that made players, officials, and the puck invisible to many spectators.
 During a face-off and through the fog, Sabres center Jim Lorentz spotted a bat flying across the rink, swung at it with his stick, killing it.
 It was the only time that any player killed an animal during an NHL game.
 The Sabres won that game thanks to Rene Robert's goal in overtime.
 However, Philadelphia would wind up taking the Stanley Cup in six games, winning the series 4–2.

 Although Danny Gare scored 50 goals in the 1975–76 season, the team lost in the quarterfinals to the New York Islanders.
 The team did not return to the Final with the French Connection despite a Wales Conference championship in 1979–80 and being the first team to beat a team from the Soviet Union during the Super Series '76.
 The French Connection era ended with Robert's trade to the Colorado Rockies in 1979 and Martin's trade to the Los Angeles Kings in 1981.
 All three players have had their jersey numbers (11, 7 and 14, respectively) retired and a statue erected in their honor at KeyBank Center in 2012.